Mark Taylor (cricketer): Legacy

 The improvement of the Australian team, begun during Border's tenure, continued under the captaincy of Taylor.
 After the defeat of the West Indies in 1995, Taylor's teams won home and away series against every Test team they played, with the exception of winning a series in India.
 Wisden wrote:

 Taylor talked so well that he raised the standard of debate in Australia—and perhaps of cricket itself—in a way which was an example to all professional cricketers ...
 Border stopped Australia losing.
 Taylor made them into winners, the acknowledged if not official world champions of Test cricket.

 Taylor made a concerted effort to decrease the amount of sledging committed by his team, a trait that brought criticism of Australian teams during other eras.
-In total, he captained the side in 50 Tests, winning 26 and losing 13, a success rate unmatched in the previous fifty years except for Don Bradman and Viv Richards.
+In total, he captained the team in 50 Tests, winning 26 and losing 13, a success rate unmatched in the previous fifty years except for Don Bradman and Viv Richards.